taddieken95/elastic-butler/README.md

 A file **config/env.json** exists to allow the user to provide configuration for this application.
 This includes things such as Sender Configuration and Data Store Configuration.

 Elastic butler will store the [recipes](#recipes) along with the execution result at an Elastic Search Index.
 This allows the user to build dashboards and visualizations about their alerts!
-The user could even generate alerts about their alerts, if they desired to (ex: *Notify me if I receive 10 notifications*)
+The user could even generate alerts about their alerts (ex: *Notify me if I receive 10 notifications*)

 ## Recipes